 The Company's effective income tax rate is based on expected income, statutory rates, valuation allowances against deferred tax assets, and any tax planning opportunities available to the Company.
-For interim financial reporting, the Company estimates the annual effective income tax rate based on full year projections and applies the annual effective income tax rate against year-to-date pretax income (loss) to record income tax expense (benefit), adjusted for discrete items, if any.
+For interim financial reporting, the Company estimates the annual effective income tax rate based on full year projections and applies the annual effective income tax rate against year-to-date pretax income (loss) to record income tax expense, adjusted for discrete items, if any.
 The Company refines annual estimates as new information becomes available.
-Based on available guidance for the Tax Cuts and Jobs Act (the "Tax Act"), the Company does not expect to receive an income tax deduction for any stock-based compensation granted prior to December 31, 2017.
-Additionally, the Company expects a portion of its interest expense to be disallowed as a deduction in 2018 and does not expect any of this disallowed interest expense to be available for future use.
-As such, the Company established a valuation allowance for any disallowed interest.
-The Company's annual effective tax rate has been computed using these expectations.
-As additional guidance is issued related to the Tax Act, the Company's expectations may change which could result in additional uncertainty in the Company's annual effective tax rate.
+The Company's tax rate does not bear a relationship to statutory tax rates due to a valuation allowance being established for expenses that are not deductible under the Tax Cuts and Jobs Act of 2017 (the "Tax Act").
+Specifically, the Tax Act establishes criteria that limit the amount of deductible annual interest expense but allows for an interest expense carry forward for any interest expense limitation applied to taxable income.
+The Company expects a portion of its interest expense in 2018 to be disallowed as a tax deduction and the Company does not expect any of this disallowed interest expense to be tax deductible in the future.
+Consequently, as part of its annual effective tax rate, the Company has established an interest expense carryforward deferred tax asset and corresponding valuation allowance for any disallowed interest expense in 2018.
+Further, based on available guidance for the Tax Act, the Company expects to receive an income tax deduction for any stock-based compensation granted as part of a binding agreement in effect prior to November 2, 2017 as well as any performance-based incentive plans that existed as part of a binding agreement in effect prior to November 2, 2017 but does not expect to receive an income tax deduction for any stock-based compensation granted in 2018.
+Upon the issuance of additional guidance related to the Tax Act, the Company's expectations may change which could result in additional changes to the Company's annual effective tax

-The Company's income tax expense (benefit) consisted of the following:
+The Company's income tax expense consisted of the following: